-Determinations and Decisions
+Determinations and decisions

-This table summarises briefly the determinations and decisions issued in 2018-19.
+This table summerises briefly the determinations and decisions issued during 2020-21.
 A full summary is at Appendix 2.

-Individual determinations and decisions may be viewed on the Commission's website at <www.iasc.gov.au>.
+Individual determinations, decisions and renewals may be viewed on the Commission's website at <www.iasc.gov.au>.